-But I know there are no safe spaces anymore – not schools, work places, concert halls, movie theatres, bars.
+But I know there are no safe spaces anymore - not schools, work places, concert halls, movie theaters, bars.

 I didn’t want to talk about mass shootings in America in the same breath I talked about Pride, but after the horrific, sickening events in Orlando on June 12 that is now the worst mass shooting in American history, it’s ignorant and impossible not to.

 No matter how we identify our gender or sexual orientation, we all need safe spaces, but those of us who don’t fit in the small vacuum of straight and cisgender need those safe spaces even more.
 LGBTQI+ people, in many instances, have had to create those safe spaces, either in tight-knit communities like the Castro in San Francisco, or in clubs and bars like the Stonewall Inn or Pulse.
 For people who have been disenfranchised, outcast and categorized as “other” for too long, having that safety and comfort taken away is more than heartbreaking.

 A year ago on June 27, 2015, the Supreme Court legalized same-sex marriage nationwide.
 I remember scrolling through my Twitter and Facebook timelines, giddy and ecstatic that finally gay people had earned a long-overdue right and could marry the person they love, no matter their gender.
 The spire atop the new One World Trade Center was lit up rainbow, and it’s a sight I will never forget.
 For that day and the days that followed, things felt hopeful, for both the LGBTQI+ community and the U.S. as a whole.

 Friends who live in New York can recall only two times they’ve seen cops outside of Stonewall Inn: When same-sex marriage was legalized last year, and after Orlando last week.
 Orlando was a grisly reminder that for LGBTQI+ people, the fight for equality, safety and happiness is far from over.